 For domestic customers in the U.S. and associated territories, the only live games available on Game Pass are preseason games.
 As such, blackout restrictions only apply to live preseason games.
 So if there is a national broadcast of a preseason game in your area, that game won't be available to stream live from NFL Game Pass.

 If you're an international viewer, the NFL Game Pass blackouts get much more convoluted because you indeed have access to live games all season long.
 For more information on blackouts, I advise you to visit the NFL Game Pass website and look for blackout rules that apply to your country.

 NFL Game Pass device support and compatibility

-Game Pass is optimized to run on a variety of devices including game consoles, phones, tablets, and televisions.
-For domestic Game Pass subscriptions in 2019, you can safely stream the service on a large array of devices.
+Game Pass is optimized to run on a variety of devices, including game consoles, phones, tablets, and televisions.
+For domestic Game Pass subscriptions in 2019, you can safely stream the service on a broad array of devices.

 If you're looking for how to watch games on NFL Game Pass, then any of the devices listed below will deliver.

 Game Pass isn't necessarily the best streaming service the NFL has to offer.
 However, it is by far the cheapest.
 Depending on the type of content you like to consume, NFL Game Pass may be worth checking out.

 I love using Game Pass to evaluate player talent before my fantasy football drafts.
 Others enjoy watching replays of their favorite NFL teams.

 Some people like consuming NFL content, but don't have time to catch every game live throughout the season.
 For these NFL games, Game Pass is an excellent and affordable way to ensure you don't miss any of the action.